jiywww/obsidian-popnote/README.md

 1. **Pop Capture Workflow**: Set buffer time to "permanent" to maintain a single daily capture note
 2. **Project Notes**: Use different note patterns for different projects by changing settings
 3. **Floating Notes**:
-   - Use "Fullscreen" level to keep notes visible over fullscreen apps
+   - Use "Fullscreen" level (with visible on all workspaces option open) to keep notes visible over fullscreen apps.
-   - Use "Floating" level for better dock integration on macOS
+   - Use "Floating" level for better dock integration on macOS.
-   - Use "Normal" level if you don't need always-on-top behavior
+   - Use "Normal" level if you don't need always-on-top behavior.
 4. **Template Variables**: Create rich templates with date/time variables for automatic timestamps
 5. **Quick Access**: Set window position to "last" and cursor to "last" for seamless workflow continuation
 6. **Multi-Desktop**: Enable "visible on all workspaces" (macOS) to access your PopNote from any desktop space

 ## Requirements

-- Obsidian v1.6.0 or higher
+- Theoretically working with Obsidian v1.6.0 or higher, tested on Obsidian v1.8.10
 - Desktop only (uses Electron APIs for global hotkeys)

 ## Support